-If a council tenant dies, we may be able to transfer ('succeed') their tenancy to a family member.
+If a council tenant dies, we may be able to transfer their tenancy to another person.
 This is called succession.

 This page explains who may be able to take over a tenancy, the conditions that apply and what happens if no one is eligible.

-You may be able to succeed a tenancy if you're one of the following:
+You may be able to take over a tenancy if you were living with the tenant when they died.

-• a family member who lived with the tenant for the 12 months before their death
+If there is no surviving husband, wife or civil partner, the tenancy may pass to another family member who lived with the tenant for at least 12 months before their death.

 For succession purposes, family members include blood relatives and step-relatives, but not cousins.